 - Participate in the Wedding Festivities.
 Think find the food scraps dropped on the floor (floor cleaner), a dance partner to the lonely, a crutch for those that had too much fun, and a cleaner upper of rice thrown as the couple makes their exit.
 There are the wedding party roles but also so many other ways for your dog to participate in the wedding festivities.

 - Doggie Cake Topper.
-A custom wedding cake topper poised on sugar and sweetness adds a definite cute touch to all wedding cakes.
+A custom wedding cake topper poised on sugar and sweetness of a cake adds a definite cute touch to all wedding cakes.
 Custom cake toppers can be found here on Etsy and include the couple and their beloved pet.

 - In the Pictures.
-Pictures are an event in and of themselves and are a great way to have your furry pal be part of the festivities with a special photo shoot or presence in the photo booth.
-Put him in his cute wedding outfit for the photos and have a photo session or add a cute sign to his collar and he can say it all or create a fun photo booth photo of him like from this seller so that he can be at the event almost IRL.
+Pictures are an event in and of themselves and are a great way to have your furry pal be part of the festivities with a special photo shoot with your dog or presence in the photo booth.
+Put him in his cute wedding outfit for the photos and have a photo session or add a cute sign to his collar and he can say it all or create a fun photo booth photo of him like from this seller so that he can be at the event almost IRL. (see more photo tips for engaging and preparing your photographer for those pup shots here)

 Dog Pro Tip: don’t forget the treats to ensure your good boy will cooperate with the photographer and other preplanning tips in our dog wedding planning article here.